atooms-mirror/atooms/README.md

 -----------

 The goal of `atooms` is to provide a coherent interface to the basic objects of [molecular dynamics](https://en.wikipedia.org/wiki/Molecular_dynamics) or [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method_in_statistical_physics) simulations.
+The simulation data are stored in trajectory files, whose format usually depends on the code that produced the simulation.

 In this simple example, we read a trajectory file in [xyz format](https://en.wikipedia.org/wiki/XYZ_format).
 Accessing the coordinates of the particles in a trajectory file goes like this:
 ```python
 from atooms.trajectory import Trajectory